airmast/airmast.github.io/src/pages/camadapter/2-software/2-preparation.rst

 CamAdapter Addons
 -----------------

 By default JetPack Linux OS image has not built-in CAN bus and GadgetFS support needed for running ``camadapterd``.
-Therefore one need to rebuild Linux Kernel with correspondent modules.
+Therefore, one need to rebuild Linux kernel with correspondent modules.

-Linuk Kernel building description is out of scope of this guide but you may download prebuild binaries here:
+Linux kernel building description is out of scope of this guide but you may download prebuild binaries here (for kernel version 3.10.40):

 `github.com/airmast/camadapterd/releases/download/addons/camadapter-addons.tar.gz <https://github.com/airmast/camadapterd/releases/download/addons/camadapter-addons.tar.gz>`__